kahypar/mt-kahypar/README.md

 - `MtKaHyParFast`: A scalable hypergraph partitioner that computes good partitions very fast
 - `MtKaHyParStrong`: A scalable hypergraph partitioner that computes high-quality partitions

-Per default, MT-KaHyPar uses 32-bit vertex and hyperedge IDs.
+Per default, Mt-KaHyPar uses 32-bit vertex and hyperedge IDs.
 If you want to partition hypergraphs with more than 4.294.967.295 vertices or hyperedges, add option `-DKAHYPAR_USE_64_BIT_IDS=ON` to the `cmake` build command.

-Running MT-KaHyPar
+Running Mt-KaHyPar
 -----------

-MT-KaHyPar has several configuration parameters.
+Mt-KaHyPar has several configuration parameters.
 We recommend to use our presets which are placed in the `config` folder:

 - `fast_preset.ini`: Contains the default parameters for Mt-KaHyPar Fast (`MtKaHyParFast`)
 - `strong_preset.ini`: Contains the default parameters for Mt-KaHyPar Strong (`MtKaHyParStrong`)